playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > Class-components can't compose

+> Hooks should have had a 1:1 mapping with class component's lifecycle methods

 > It's silly that function components re-run the function itself

 > Hooks are so fragile that they don't even allow conditional usage